 Please call 707-664-2153 or come by the office during office hours, Monday-Friday, 8am-5pm.

 Emergency drop-in hours are from Monday - Friday, 10 am - 4 pm.
 We consider it an emergency when: <

 What if I am concerned about a friend or roommate?

 You can set an appointment and talk with a counselor about what you can do to help your friend and/or help them see a counselor.
 If you think your friend is in a serious crisis, call immediately.
-If CAPS is closed, call SSU Police Services at (707) 664-4444.
+If CAPS is closed, call University Police (707) 664-4444.

 Can I request a particular counselor?

-We are not able to allow clients to choose a counselor, because there are often more students requesting services than available counselors.
-Therefore, we will generally assign you to a counselor on the basis of schedule availability.
-If you do, however, have a preference with respect to gender, race/ethnicity, or sexual orientation, please advise the receptionist and we will try to accommodate you.
+We are not able to allow clients to choose a counselor, mostly because there are usually more students requesting services than available counselors.
+We'll assign you to a counselor based on schedule availabilty.
+If you have a preference with respect to gender, race/ethnicity, or sexual orientation, please let us know and we will try to accommodate you.
 If you have any concerns, you can discuss them with your counselor in the first session.

 What if I need to talk with someone on evenings or weekends?

 CAPS is not open on evenings, weekends, holidays, or vacation breaks.
 If you need services during these times, you can talk with a counselor about being referred to an off-campus counselor.
 If it is an emergency, please call the Sonoma County Crisis Line at (707) 576-8181, or the SSU Police Department at (707) 664-4444.